Mayor's Court in the Village of Granville

 Please follow the link at the end of this sentence to print or download a copy of this Statement of Rights.

 Currently, the Village of Granville Mayor's Court convenes every Friday. at 8:30am.
 Arraignments are held at that time before Mayor Melissa Hartfiled or Vice Mayor Constance Barsky.
-Trials are typically held at 12:00 noon on the last Friday of each month before Magistrate John Berryhill.
+Trials are typically held at 8:30am on the last Friday of each month before Magistrate John Berryhill.